Balancing Doula Work & Motherhood: 5 Lessons Learned the Hard Way

 Today is the first day back at school for my two boys.
 I’ve never been very good at the working & motherhood balance thing.
 I’m not sure it is even possible to be good at it.
 At least if “good” is defined as somehow magically giving what we need to give to both our children and our work and somehow staying sane in the process.
 Oh, and not yelling.

 I began my first independent childbirth education and doula business when my first son was five months old.
 I have worked and mothered in a constant flow for eleven years now.
-Here I am in a 2004 photo attempting to talk with a doula client while my one year old was going in for a nurse, and my three year old was busy drawing on my lap.
-Look familiar?
+Somewhere deep in my photo files is a 2004 photo of me attempting to talk with a doula client while my one-year-old was going in for a nurse, and my three-year-old was busy drawing on my lap.
+Sound familiar?

 Over the years I have told myself that I am lucky to have a flexible schedule.
 That I am blessed to be able to take them to school, and come to special field trips, and pick them up at 3 with ease.
 These things are true, and my gratitude for this flexibility and commitment is very very real.
 At the same time, however, I have been continually stretched between parenting and my birth practice, never quite feeling like I’m giving as much as I would like – or should be giving – to either.